 The purpose of VTS is to improve the safety and efficiency of navigation, safety of life and the protection of the environment and/or the adjoining waterway banks, nearby residents and enterprises from possible adverse effects of vessel traffic.
 A part of these objectives of a Vessel Traffic Service may include promoting efficient transport and the collection of data that may be required in order to evaluate the Vessel Traffic Service.

 The benefits of implementing a VTS are that it allows identification and monitoring of vessels, strategic planning of vessel movements and provision of navigational information and assistance.
-It can also assist in reducing the risk of pollution and co-ordinating pollution response.
-The efficiency of a VTS will depend on the reliability and continuity of communications and on the ability to provide concise, accurate and unambiguous information.
-The quality of accident prevention measures will depend on the capability of the system detect developing dangerous situations and on the ability to give timely warning of such dangers.
+It can also assist in prevention of pollution and co-ordinatiion pollution/emergency response.
+The efficiency of a VTS will depend on the reliability and continuity of communications and on the ability to provide accurate and unambiguous information.
+The quality of accident prevention measures will depend on the system’s capability for detecting a developing dangerous situation and on the ability to give timely warning of such dangers.

-The precise objectives of any VTS will depend upon the particular circumstances in the VTS area and the volume and character of vessel traffic as set forth in 3.2 of these Guidelines.
+The precise functions of any VTS will depend upon the particular circumstances in the VTS area and the volume and character of vessel traffic as set forth in 3.2 of these Guidelines.
+When a VTS is established, the existence of and the functions carried out by the VTS, will need to be promulgated to all relevant stakeholders.

 The International Maritime Organisation (IMO) has developed guidelines on VTS (A. 857(20)) which can be used when planning and implementing a VTS.
 However, these guidelines only address seagoing vessels that have to comply with the SOLAS Convention (“maritime” vessels) and only address VTS in coastal, port approach and port areas (“maritime” VTS).